 Casady Spelling Variations

-spelling variations were revealed in the search for the origin of the name Casady family name.
+Before widespread literacy came to Ireland, a name was often recorded under several different variations during the life of its bearer.
+Accordingly, numerous spelling variations were revealed in the search for the origin of the name Casady family name.
 Variations found include Cassidy, Cassady, Cassiday, Cassedy, Cassedey and others.

 Early Notables of the Casady family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Casady Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Casady Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of Irish families left for North American shores in the 19th century.
 These people were searching for a life unencumbered with poverty, hunger, and racial discrimination.
 Many arrived to eventually find such conditions, but many others simply did not arrive: victims of the diseased, overcrowded ships in which they traveled to the New World.
 Those who lived to see North American shores were instrumental in the development of the growing nations of Canada and the United States.
 A thorough examination of passenger and immigration lists has disclosed evidence of many early immigrants of the name Casady:

 Casady Settlers in United States in the 19th Century

 - Barnard Casady, who landed in New York in 1823